 First edition of the Festival was taking place exactly a year ago.
 Chinese newscasts and social media called it “the most important Polish cultural event of the year 2016 in China”.

 This year, just as last year, in Beijing and other Chinese cities there will be music concerts, Polish films, photo exhibitions (“In this very second we are one with infinity”), poster exhibitions (“Indifference is forbidden!
-Warsaw and other topics”), we will make you familiar with Polish video games industry, you will have a chance to take part in many different art workshops and masterclass for musicians and sound directors.
+Warsaw and other topics” and “To see marks of time”), we will make you familiar with Polish video games industry, you will have a chance to take part in many different art workshops and masterclass for musicians.

 Beijing 1+1 Art Centre